Santa Ana, California: Transportation

 A few freeways run through Santa Ana, connecting it to other areas in Orange County, the Greater Los Angeles Area, and beyond.
 The Santa Ana Freeway (Interstate 5) heads north to Los Angeles, and south towards Southern Orange County and San Diego.
 The Garden Grove Freeway (State Route 22) runs along near Santa Ana's northern border, connecting Long Beach to the west and the City of Orange to the east.
-The Costa Mesa Freeway (State Route 55) travels south to Costa Mesa; and then north to the Riverside Freeway (State Route 91), providing a connection to Riverside.
+The Costa Mesa Freeway (State Route 55) travels south to Costa Mesa; and then north to the Riverside Freeway (State Route 91), providing connections to Riverside to the east and Beach Cities to the west.
+The southern terminus of the Orange Freeway (State Route 57) (where the freeway intersects with I-5 and SR 22 at the Orange Crush interchange) is partially within the city limits of Santa Ana and provides a connection to Pomona and the San Gabriel Valley in Los Angeles County.

 Amtrak, the national passenger rail system, provides service to Santa Ana several times on weekdays with less frequent service on weekends.
 It operates its Pacific Surfliner between San Diego to the south and either Los Angeles or San Luis Obispo to the north (see Santa Ana Regional Transportation Center).
 Greyhound Lines is the largest bus transportation service in Santa Ana, and serves the continental United States and Canada.
 The bus lines Crucero, Intercalifornias, and others serve all points into Mexico.

 The Santa Ana Regional Transportation Center is also served by commuter rail trains of Metrolink: the Orange County Line (Oceanside to Union Station), and Inland Empire–Orange County Line (San Bernardino to Oceanside).

 Public transit bus service is available via the Orange County Transportation Authority (OCTA) and is mainly focused on busses and freeways.
-A 4.15-mile OCTA light rail line running between Santa Ana and Garden Grove, the OC Streetcar, is currently under construction and planned to enter service in 2022.
+24 bus routes run through the city crossing 659 different bus stops.
+A 4.15-mile OCTA light rail line running between Santa Ana and Garden Grove, the OC Streetcar, is currently under construction and planned to enter service in 2024.

 John Wayne Airport is located at 18601 Airport Way Santa Ana, CA 92707.
 The IATA code for the airport is SNA.

+Some main roads that run through Santa Ana include McFadden Avenue, Warner Avenue, MacArthur Boulevard, Civic Center Drive, and Santa Ana Boulevard, running east to west.
+Bristol Street, Fairview Street, and Main Street are all important streets running from north to south.

 Utilities

 Electricity for the city is provided by Southern California Edison.
 The Southern California Gas Company provides natural gas service.
-Phone and cable television service is provided by AT&T.
+Phone and cable television service is provided by AT&T. Water in Santa Ana is supplied by the Santa Ana Water Resource Division.
+A majority of this water is groundwater, which is pumped by 20 wells tapped into the Orange County Groundwater Basin.
+Additional water is imported through the Metropolitan Water District of Southern California, which sources water from Lake Havasu via the Colorado River Aqueduct and the State Water Project from Sacramento and San Joaquin Rivers in Northern California.